Social Studies 10

 - Worldviews lead to different perspectives and ideas about developments in Canadian society.

 - Historical and contemporary injustices challenge the narrative and identity of Canada as an inclusive, multicultural society.

 This course has been divided into the following units of study: Units 1-5 can be done in any order.
-The midterm and Unit 6 should be completed after Units 1-5.
+The final exam and Unit 6 should be completed after Units 1-5.

 Unit One: Defining Moments in Military History 1919-Present

 Unit Two: Defining Moments in Social History 1919-Present

 Unit Three: Defining Moments in Indigenous History 1919-Present